 My dear aunt, Sr. Angeline, whom I called “Aunt Angie”, died in March.
 I became close to this woman only after my parents died 10 years ago.
 She called one day and I was in tears as I spoke to her.
 From that point on, she adopted me and my children as if we were her own.
-When I was a young person, living in Southern California, my aunts, all 4 of them in the same order, came out to vacation.
-Trapped in a car for weeks with my parents and at least two nuns (they always traveled with a companion), was no picnic for a child but that was my “vacation” almost every summer.
+When I was a child, living in Southern California, my aunts, all 4 of them in the same order, came out to vacation.
+Trapped in a car for weeks with my parents and at least two nuns (they always traveled with a companion), traveling up and down the coast of California was no picnic for a child, but that was my “vacation” almost every summer.

 They were an odd lot.
 Sr. Emma: an excellent religious, but as warm as a bottle brush and flexible as titanium.
-It was wise to say little and keep a low profile.
+It was wise to have few opinions, make no declarative statements, and keep a low profile.

 Sr. Gilda was a pistol.
 She was 6 feet tall and very intelligent.
 She was secretary to the Apostolic Delegate in Washington DC for a time, and translated a well known book from Italian to English.
-She could be warm at times, but I generally kept a wide berth from her as well.
+She could be friendly at times, but generally I kept a wide berth from her as well.

 Then there was Sr. Victoria: a gifted musician but a bit of a prima donna.
 She tended to play favorites among my siblings when she stayed with us and it was very clear that I was not one of them.
 She visited more often than the other aunts and my mother doted on her.
 We tended to be unpaid servants and accepted that role as both inevitable and unavoidable.

-She told me that when I was about 10 years old, as she was leaving to go back to the convent, I offered her my radio as a gift.
-Though we were never spoiled with material things, I know that must have been the ultimate sacrifice born of gratitude for the kind and warm person that she was.
+She shared with me that when I was about 10 years old, as she was leaving to go back to the convent, I offered her my radio as a gift.
+We were never spoiled with material things, and my radio was a prized possession.
+To offer it was the ultimate sacrifice born of gratitude for the kind and warm person that she was.

 I never saw her after I left home because this teaching order was on the East Coast and I was anywhere but, for most of my life.